Steve Penrod

-Steve Penrod is a distinguished professor of psychology at the John Jay College of Criminal Justice.
+Steve Penrod is an American educator.
+He currently serves as a distinguished professor of psychology at the John Jay College of Criminal Justice.
 His education and career have led him to become an expert in the areas of psychology and law.
 He has contributed heavily to the field of psychology in the area of eyewitness memory, specifically the accuracy of eyewitness identification.

 Biography

 Education

 Penrod received his B.A. in political science at Yale College in 1969, where he was involved with the Yale Political Union.
 Penrod studied at Harvard Law School and received his J.D. in 1974.
 In 1979, he received a Ph.D. in Social Psychology from Harvard.
 His dissertation was titled, Evaluation of social scientific and traditional attorney methods of jury selection.

 Professional experience

 From 1971 to 1973, Penrod worked as a Legal Officer in the Judge Advocate General's Corps, U.S. Navy.
 In 1979, he became a professor of psychology at the University of Wisconsin.
 In 1989, Penrod became a professor of law and an adjunct professor of psychology at the University of Minnesota.
-In 1995 Penrod moved to the University of Nebraska at Lincoln, where he was a professor of psychology and law and the program director for the law and psychology programs.
+In 1995 Penrod moved to the University of Nebraska–Lincoln, where he was a professor of psychology and law and the program director for the law and psychology programs.
 In 2001 Penrod became a distinguished professor of psychology at John Jay.